PaulBratslavsky/epic-next-strapi-5-update/blog-update/03-epic-next.md

 It is a simple component that expects `text` as a prop to display the name of our site and a `dark` prop to allow us to make the text white on dark backgrounds.

 Next, let's create our actual **Header** component.
-Navigate to `src/app/components/custom`, create a file called `Header.tsx,` and add the following code.
+Navigate to `src/app/components/custom`, create a file called `header.tsx,` and add the following code.

 ```jsx
 import Link from "next/link";